Combo Charts in PowerPoint: How to Combine Chart Types for Better Insights

 2. Go to Insert > Chart in the ribbon

-4. Choose a preset: Clustered Column - Line is the most common starting point
+4. Choose Clustered Column - Line as the starting point

 5. Click OK